 Parent’s role– Firmly stop the children and separate them.
 If a child is hurt, attend to that child first, review the rules, and possibly impose a consequence.

-These levels of fighting can help you realize what your children may need at each of the levels.
-Do they need:
+What your children may need at each of the levels

 - attention, respect?